gmelloni/interactionRCS/README.md

 ---

 ### Description
-`interactionHR` estimates of the hazard Ratio for one covariate of interest (binary or continuous) over levels of a second continuous covariate with which an interaction has been specified in a Cox model with `cph`.
+`interactionHR` estimates the Hazard Ratio for one covariate of interest (binary or continuous) over levels of a second continuous covariate with which an interaction has been specified in a Cox model with `cph`.
 In particular, `interactionHR` allows for basic interaction assessment (i.e. log-linear interaction model where a product term between the two predictors is included) as well as settings where the second covariate is flexibly modeled with restricted cubic splines.
 Confidence intervals for